 Messaging is explained more thoroughly in our How to Use Direct Messaging article.

 Schedule Appointment Page and Online Scheduling

 By clicking Schedule Appointment, a patient can utilize Online Scheduling to make an appointment.
-Online Scheduling is an excellent tool that allows a Patient Portal user to schedule appointments without having to call in, and thus, without the office staff having to schedule the appointment.
+Online Scheduling allows a Patient Portal user to schedule appointments without having to call in, and thus, without the office staff having to schedule the appointment.

 Setting up Online Scheduling requires taking some particular steps in order to configure and use it properly to restrict scheduling times.
 You can learn about these in Online Patient Scheduling.

-- The Forms section contains any EHR forms submitted to the patient to be filled out.
+- Forms: This tab contains any EHR forms submitted to the patient to be filled out via the EHR Ability.

-- The Patient Details section allows the user to view demographic information and submit changes.
+- Patient Details: This tab allows the user to view demographic information and submit changes.
 Submitting changes will generate an Order in MacPractice so the office has a chance to review those submitted changes and ensure there are no mistakes.

 - Health Records: This tab will contain a patient's generated Clinical Summaries from the Clinical Ability.
 These are formatted as CCDA documents.
 This tab will also contain any Online Registration and other forms on the patient's chart.
 They will be able to view and download in a few formats, as well as send to another doctor if they also have a secure messaging e-mail available.
 Any completed forms will also be available here as well.

-- The Appointments Section will display either Upcoming Appointments, or the Appointments in the last 30 days.
+- Appointments: This tab displays either Upcoming Appointments, or the Appointments in the last 30 days.
 You can also schedule an appointment from here via Online Scheduling.

-- The Shared Files section contains any Attachments that have been sent to the Patient via the Portal and Direct Messaging.
+- Shared Files: This tab contains any Attachments that have been sent to the Patient via the Portal and Direct Messaging.
 If you sent something to be intended to be shared with a patient, you'll direct them here.
 Each item can either be viewed or download using the corresponding links.

-- The Access Log Section displays when this user's Patient Portal has been accessed recently.
+- Access Log: This tab displays when this user's Patient Portal has been accessed recently.

-- The Health Record Corrections Section allows the user to request corrections be made to their information.
+- Health Record Corrections: Section allows the user to request corrections be made to their information.
 This section also keeps track of the status of any Corrections request so the Portal user will know if a Correction request has been approved or denied.

 Exporting Clinical Summaries to the Patient Portal